 I must emphasise that I have absolutely no information about individual names - you are the expert on these not me

 However, I am always pleased to receive comments about the site - which parts are useful, what needs improving.
 This site receives a steady daily stream of visitors (about 100 a day).
 I am at a loss to understand why, as the material is not mainstream genealogy, and is becoming more and more abstruse.
-[Please use the Contact page to send your comments - MS]
+[But please now read the Contact page before sending your comments - MS.]

 I try to analyse the origins.
 For example, FE colleges are regular visitors but I am intrigued as to why, as these pages do not co-incide with anything they teach.
 And why do so many universities visit, when none teaches the study of surnames with the exception of Leicester and Sheffield?